If you are experiencing a divorce, please utilize our Divorce Distribution Procedures guide. A pdf of the guide can be found here.

 - The Order must not require the payment of any benefits that are not provided for under the Plan or the applicable Funding Vehicle.

-- The Order must not require the administrator, the Trustee, or any Fund Sponsor to take any action that would be inconsistent with the terms of the Plan or any applicable Funding Vehicle.
+- The Order must not require the Administrator, Trustee, or any Fund Sponsor to take any action that would be inconsistent with the terms of the Plan or any applicable Funding Vehicle.

 - The Order must not conflict with any prior Qualified Domestic Relations Order relating to the Participant’s Account.